CMCD1996/Portfolio/_posts/2021-10-09-book-review-empire-of-pain.md

 ---
 layout: post
-title: "Book Review XXIII: Woke, Inc. Inside the Social Justice Scam by Vivek Ramaswamy (Review in Progress)"
+title: "Book Review XXIV: Empire of Pain... by Patrick Radden Keefe (Review in Progress)"
 ---

 This entry is a continuation of my book review series.